nzfeng/crossword-dataset/README.md

 * I've also added any random words/phrases that came to me, or that I encounter in daily life that I thought would make a good entry.
 <!-- * TODO: Missed a lot of plurals in the earlier parts of the main list -->

-Based on my own constructing experience, I'm not convinced adding additional tags to entries (syntactic or semantic) will help.
+Based on my own constructing experience, I'm not convinced adding additional tags to entries (syntactic or semantic) would be helpful.

 ## Citation
 If you find this dataset useful, I would appreciate if you acknowledged it!
 If you use this dataset for an academic publication, here is a BibTex entry: